Yashomati Chandrakant Thakur

 Yashomati Thakur is a politician from the Indian National Congress.
-She was the Guardian minister of Amravati District Government of Maharashtra 2020-2022 and member of the 14th Maharashtra Legislative Assembly, where she represents the Teosa Assembly Constituency.
+She was the Guardian minister of Amravati District Government of Maharashtra 2020-2022 and was member of the 14th Maharashtra Legislative Assembly, where she represented the Teosa Assembly Constituency.

 Yashomati Thakur was appointed AICC Secretary for the congress party affairs in the Karnataka state.
 She was appointed AICC secretary for Amravati, Maharashtra.

 Yashomati Thakur won for the third consecutive time from the Teosa assembly; before her, her father represented same constituency multiple times.

 She was sworn in as Cabinet Minister in Uddhav Thackeray led Mahavikas Aghadi Government.
 She was also the guardian minister of Amravati district.